 Everyone is always near their computer or mobile device so the only reason one of your people would say no is probably they don't have a LinkedIn account, or more likely, they DON'T KNOW THEIR PASSWORD!

-This comes into play when the person who you are asking is not one of your low-hanging fruit.
-It might be a director at your company who does not know you well, or an authority in your field who you admire, or someone whose position requires a more formal request.
+This comes into play when the person you are asking is not one of your low-hanging fruit.
+It might be a director at your company who does not know you well, an authority in your field who you admire, or someone whose position requires a more formal request.

 Examples include parents of long-ago teammates, past college professors, and former colleagues.